Georgia–NATO relations

-Georgia and the North Atlantic Treaty Organization (NATO) enjoy good relations.
+Georgia and the North Atlantic Treaty Organization (NATO) enjoy cordial relations.
 Georgia is not currently a member of NATO, but has been promised by NATO to be admitted in the future.

 Cooperation officially began in 1994 when Georgia joined the NATO-run Partnership for Peace.
 Georgia has moved quickly following the Rose Revolution in 2003 to seek closer ties and eventual membership with NATO (although the previous administration had also indicated that they desired NATO membership a year before the revolution took place).
 Georgia's powerful northern neighbor, Russia, has opposed the closer ties, including those expressed at the 2008 Bucharest summit where NATO members promised that Georgia would eventually join the organization.
 In the 7 December 2011 statement of the North Atlantic Council Georgia was designated as an "aspirant country".

-Complications in the relationship between NATO and Georgia includes presence of Russian forces in Georgian territory as a result of multiple recent conflicts, like the 2008 South Ossetia war, over the territories of Abkhazia and South Ossetia, which are home to large numbers of Russian nationals.
+Complications in the relationship between NATO and Georgia include the presence of Russian forces in Georgian territory as a result of multiple recent conflicts, like the 2008 South Ossetia war, over the territories of Abkhazia and South Ossetia, which are home to large numbers of Russian nationals.
 A nonbinding referendum in 2008 resulted in 77% of voters supporting NATO accession.

-The current Georgia–NATO relations occurs in the framework of the Substantial NATO–Georgia Package (SNGP), a set of measures at the strategic, tactical and operational levels launched in 2014.
+The current Georgia–NATO relations occur in the framework of the Substantial NATO–Georgia Package (SNGP), a set of measures at the strategic, tactical and operational levels launched in 2014.
 The package includes a Defence Institution Building School, NATO–Georgia Joint Training and Evaluation Centre and Logistics Facility, the facilitation of multi-national and regional military drills, and other measures.